 Smile Direct Club vs Invisalign reviews

-It can be difficult to find impartial opinions from dentists about SmileDirectClub and Invisalign.
-That being said, the charming Dr. Dave in the video below, although potentially biased as an Invisalign provider, does a really good job explaining that in his opinion, SmileDirectClub is for cases where teeth are not severely misaligned.
+It can be difficult to find impartial opinions from dentists about either of these brands.
+That being said, Dr. Dave, in the video below although potentially biased as an Invisalign provider, does a really good job explaining that in his opinion, SmileDirectClub is for cases where teeth are not severely misaligned.
 According to Dave, patients who have really complex cases of malocclusion would probably be better off with traditional braces.

 He also mentions how it took him years to learn how to take a perfect dental mold, so he's a bit concerned that patients are expected to do this by themselves in their homes with some kinds of clear aligners.